 ver 2.0 for the Mac.
 Strange, but true.

-Unlike the Mac version, the Windows version lacks a
+Unlike the Mac version, the Windows version

 module, relying on the Windows Terminal program.
 If, like me, you'

 ve long ago deleted the low-powered Terminal, you're out of luck

 here.
 Microsoft has noticed the lack, adding a beefier

 Windows makes it easy to create compound

 combining word processing, spreadsheet, database, and graphics as